How to Install a Wall-Mounted Bathroom Faucet

 Step 1: Turn Off the Water Supply

-Begin by turning off the water supply to the bathroom.
-Locate the shutoff valves under the sink or in the basement, and close them by turning them clockwise.
-Open the faucet to release any remaining water pressure and verify that the water is completely turned off.
+Locate and close the shutoff valves by turning them clockwise.
+Open the faucet to release any remaining pressure and confirm the water is off.

 Step 2: Remove the Old Faucet